Leonard Fournette Player Prop Bets for NFL Week 10 | Tampa Bay vs. Washington 11/14/2021

 - Fournette, in two matchups versus the Football Team, has run for a TD once, but not more than one in a single contest.

-- Conceding 102.6 rushing yards per game, the Football Team have the 11th-ranked run defense in the league.
+- Allowing 102.6 rushing yards per game, the Football Team have the 11th-ranked run defense in the league.

-- Fournette and the Buccaneers will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns conceded (seven).
+- This season the Football Team have allowed seven rushing TDs.
+They are ranked 10th in the NFL in that category.

 Recent Performances

-- In Week 8 against the Saints, Fournette racked up 26 yards on eight carries.
+- In his Week 8 matchup with the Saints, Fournette ran for 26 yards on eight carries.

-- Fournette has 188 yards on 45 carries (62.7 ypg) with three rushing touchdowns over his last three outings.
+- Fournette has 188 yards on 45 carries (62.7 ypg) with three rushing touchdowns during his last three games.

 Fournette's Tampa Bay Teammates